Khaledbedda/Data-Structure-Team/README.md

 # Data-Structure-Team
-Created for working on data strucrure tasks
+Created for working on data strucrure tasks.